mjyeaney/CustomVisionParallelScoring/README.md

 ## Installation & Setup

-The source tree should ideally be run from within a virtualenv/venv in order to preserve local installations. `Pip` requirements can be found in the `requirements.txt` file using the following:
+This project was developed / tested using Python 3.6.8 along with Pylint3 1.8.3 from a virtual environment created using `venv` ([more info here][4]). `Pip` requirements can be found in the `requirements.txt` file using the following:

 `pip install -r requirements.txt`

+Following successful installation, unit tests can be run using the `run-tests.sh` script to verify correct operation.

 ## Usage